Simon Napier-Bell: Documentaries

-In recent years he has turned to film-making and directed three full-length documentary films: To Be Frank, about Frank Sinatra, and 27: Gone Too Soon, about the 27 Club, both for Netflix; 50 Years Legal, marking 50 years since the decriminalisation of homosexuality in the UK, for Sky Arts.
+In recent years he has turned to film-making and directed three full-length documentary films.
+To Be Frank, about Frank Sinatra, and 27: Gone Too Soon, about the 27 Club, were both made for Netflix.
+50 Years Legal, marking 50 years since the decriminalisation of homosexuality in the UK, was produced for Sky Arts.

 Napier-Bell is CEO of the Pierbel Group, which offers music management and consultancy, and is originating producer of Raiding the Rock Vault, the No 1 rated music show in Las Vegas, and Raiding the Country Vault, in Branson, Missouri.